Niantic is working with Hasbro on a Pokémon GO-style Transformers game – TechCrunch

 - It’ll be called Transformers: Heavy Metal.
 They’ve put up a pre-registration page here.

-- It’s being built in collaboration with Hasbro, TOMY, and Seattle game team Very Very Spaceship.
+- It’s being built in collaboration with Hasbro, TOMY and Seattle game team Very Very Spaceship.

-- It’s built on Niantic’s Lightship platform, the same underlying engine that powers Pokémon GO, Harry Potter Wizards Unite, and the still in-development Catan: World Explorers.
+- It’s built on Niantic’s Lightship platform, the same underlying engine that powers Pokémon GO, Harry Potter Wizards Unite and the still in-development Catan: World Explorers.

 They’ve only released a bit of concept art so far, and it suggests gameplay not unlike GO and Wizards Unite.
 That battle screen on the right definitely looks a whole lot like a Pokémon GO battle:

 Will this one take over the world the way Pokémon GO did in the summer of 2016?
 Maybe not — that one hit a lot of the right notes at the right time, the perfect blend of novelty and nostalgia.
 But Wizards Unite has found enough of an audience that it’s still in active development two years after launch, so it seems Niantic sees room for more map-centric games.
-On that note, a rep for Niantic mentioned this being one of ten real-world titles that it currently has in development, suggesting that they see lots of room there.
+A rep for Niantic mentioned this being one of 10 real-world titles that the company currently has in development, suggesting that they see lots of room there.